smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 After they'd gone, Theron remained on the balcony, watching workers return to their tasks with new urgency.
 The message was clear: work hard, stay loyal, or join the harbor master.

 Below in the darkness, something breathed in rhythm with his satisfaction.
 The King visited it, spoke to it, learned from it.
 Soon Theron would do the same.
-Because whatever lived beneath the palace, whatever the Queen had birthed, whatever required impossible prisons and immortal architects-
+Because whatever lived beneath the palace, whatever required impossible prisons and foreign architects-

 That was the real power in Crete now.

-And Theron intended to understand it.
+And he intended to understand it.

 ---